 First, incoming service and outgoing service are separate.
 You need both to replace an existing land-line.
-The incoming service is what’s associated with your phone number; the outgoing service knows your phone number too to display Caller ID and to work with E911 service.
+The incoming service is what’s associated with your phone number; the outgoing service knows your phone number too, to display Caller ID and to work with E911 service.

 You need to give Callcentric your credit card number.
 All calls are prepaid.
 When you sign up you put $5 in your account, which is then refilled with $20 any time it goes below $5.
 There are low limits on the number of refills per day and per month, so if somebody hacks your number and makes a lot of expensive international calls, your exposure is quite limited.
-Be aware that calls billed to your account are your responsibility; Callcentric doesn’t give refunds.
+Be aware that calls billed to your account, even fraudulent ones, are your responsibility; Callcentric doesn’t give refunds.

 You can optionally add voicemail to your incoming line(s).
 You have to sign up for it but it doesn’t cost anything additional.